WLOGSolutions/RSuite/packages/RSuite/README.md

 It will build each package in your R Suite project and install it into deployment/libs.
 If it succeeds your isolated project environment is ready.

 Now work on your master scripts.
-We are convinced that buisness logic of your solution should be enclosed into packages provided by solution.
+We are convinced that business logic of your solution should be enclosed into packages provided by solution.
 Master scripts are required for "glue logic" like read configuration parameters, setup connections and realize data flow between levels of solution functionality stack.